Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 }
 ```

 This `ToggleButton` needs to have a bounding box, as if it didn't, the button would only work if you hover of the defined shapes.
+There is a small problem, the bounding box is a rectangle that would cover up everything, to stop that I set it's transparency to `0.01`.
+If you set it to zero, the

 There's also supporting logic that allows a dev to toggle the button and set its state.